franreysaycon/FSAYCON.DEV/src/content/how-i-built-my-blog-with-nextjs.md

 export default BlogPage
 ```

 `pages/index.tsx` should contain `getStaticProps` for the homepage view to have access on the list of available blogs.
-Take note that this should only have the necessary data because Next creates a data artifact that will be fetched on page load for the pages props, it should not contain the content of the actual markdown files, only the meta. *check out the out folder when you build && export, the data artifacts are defined at _next/data by default*
+Take note that this should only have the necessary data because Next creates a data artifact that will be fetched on page load for the pages props, it should not contain the content of the actual markdown files, only the meta.
+We want these data artifacts to be as small as possible as it will affect your page load. *(check out the out folder when you build && export, the data artifacts are defined at _next/data by default)*
 ```jsx
 const Homepage: React.FC<BlogListProps> = ({ items }) => (
   <HomeApp items={items} />